14 Sights in Clermont-Ferrand, France (with Map and Images)

 Fortifications de MontferrandDavid Lofink from Orange, United States / CC BY 2.0

-The ramparts of Montferrand are a fortification of agglomeration located in Montferrand, district of Clermont-Ferrand and former rival city of Clermont.
-The enclosure was built from the fourth quarter of the twelfth century to the sixteenth century to protect the county city of Montferrand.
+The ramparts of Montferrand are an urban fortification located in Montferrand, a district of Clermont-Ferrand and a former rival city of Clermont.
+The wall was built from the fourth quarter of the twelfth century to the sixteenth century to protect the county town of Montferrand.
 Largely integrated into later constructions, it has largely been preserved.
-It has been classified as a historical monument since 2012.
+It has been listed as a historical monument since 2012.

 Wikipedia: Fortifications de Montferrand (FR)